 I love the subtle hints that it’s the 50s.
 They’re all men, they’re all in suits.
+White.
 This is a boy’s club.

 The first time I watched this, I was waiting for Dumbledore to show up until I realized it was Slughorn’s memory.
 I get having a lot of your own memories, but collecting other peoples’ memories?
 That’s not even remotely okay.
 That’s Thought Police level stuff, literally.
 Probably got that shit back in Nineteen Eighty-Four.
 But remember how even the authoritarian Ministry of Magic wasn’t evil enough to take people’s memories for use in the justice system?
 Dumbledore just does whatever the fuck he wants, regardless of ethics.

 Just hazarding a guess on this one — my feeling is Dumbledore asked everyone who knew Voldemort to give up their memories of him so he’d have some idea how to defeat him.
 And Slughorn did that, but just altered the stuff that incriminated him.